 - COVID-safe things to do in Atlanta

-- birthday ideas, Atlanta style
+- Birthday ideas, Atlanta style

-- and much more!
+- And much more!

-To kick off our list of the best things to do in Atlanta in 2022, check out America’s National Park System’s fee-free days this year.
+To kick off our list of the best things to do in Atlanta in 2023, check out America’s National Park System’s fee-free days this year.
 On these special days, you can visit any of the United States’ 400+ National Parks for free, including places in and around Georgia.
 This is a perfect time to explore the Ocmulgee Mounds National Historic Park near Macon, GA and the Freedom Riders National Monument in Anniston, AL.